Intranasal Naloxone for acute opiate overdose: Reducing needle stick risk, improving time to medication delivery

 Merlin et al did a retrospective review of all naloxone administration in their single 6 truck EMS system over a two year period.
 They then eliminated all cases that did not have confirmed opiate overdose (admitted by patient or family, found with paraphernalia of opiate injection, confirmed by urine toxicology screen).
 Using this strict inclusion criteria they found 96 cases of opiate overdose treated with naloxone.
 Of these cases 55 received IV naloxone, 38 intranasal and 3 intramuscular.
 Comparing baseline respiratory rates and change in Glasgow coma scores they found no statistical difference: IV naloxone patients had increase in respirations from 10/minute to 18/minute and GCS increase from 4 to 15.
 IN naloxone patients had increase in respirations from 10/minute to 16/minute and GCS increase from 3 to 12.
 The authors conclude that "among subjects with confirmed opioid overdose, intranasal naloxone is as effective as intravenous naloxone at reversing central nervous system depressive effects caused by opioids."

-A trial of concentrated intranasal naloxone [2mg Naloxone in 1mL] for suspected heroin overdose has just been finished in the prehospital setting in Melbourne, Victoria.
+A trial of concentrated intranasal naloxone [2mg Naloxone in 1mL] for suspected heroin overdose was done in the prehospital setting in Melbourne, Victoria.
 The findings were published in December2009.
 They compared 172 patients randomized to IN versus IM naloxone.
 Response rates and times were the same after 1 dose (72% vs. 78%, 8.0 versus 7.9 minutes onset, p=NS).
 18% of the IN patients were redosed for a total response rate of 82%.
 The authors conclude that intranasal naloxone is effective and safe and offers a needle-less method of treating heroin / opiate overdoses.
 Other publications suggests that IN naloxone should move from the realm of ALS to that of BLS, allowing all first responders to administer this medication intranasally to any comatose patient at risk of opiate overdose.

 McDermott demonstrated that paramedics felt IN naloxone was faster to deliver, better accepted and perceived as safer than IV naloxone and that this route should be considered more frequently as first line therapy.